Call for Papers/Posters/Pecha kucha

 Subtheme 7: Conservation and development

-The deadline for abstract submission is March 12th 2018.
+The deadline for abstract submission is March 12th 2018, it is currently no longer possible to submit abstracts.